Connect with others who understand.

 Once your wound is clean, pat it dry with a soft towel.
 Be very gentle as you dry it so you don’t damage any healed skin.
 If you see any scabs forming around the wound, leave them alone.
 Picking at scabs can make healing take longer.

 After cleaning an HS lesion, make sure it dries completely.
 Then cover it with a bandage or dressing so it can heal without being exposed to irritants.
-Most healthcare providers recommend using a sterile dressing that won’t stick to the abscess (a pus-filled bump under the skin).
-Using foam or gauze dressings may be ideal.
+Most healthcare providers recommend using a sterile dressing that won’t stick to the wound.
+Using foam or gauze dressings may be ideal for some people.

 Your healthcare provider may suggest applying a topical antibiotic or other cream to the wound before applying your dressing.
 Only apply topicals that your dermatologist recommends.